ohscar/rmalloc/doc/paper/jeff.rst

 efficient machine code that can be used to write a fast *log2(n)*: ``sizeof(n)*8 - 1 - clz(n)``.
 The hotspots in the rest of the code were evenly distributed and no single point was more CPU-intense than another, except for *header_find_free()*.
-As described above, there's a compile-time optimization that cuts down time from *O(n)* to *O(1)*, which helped cut down execution time yet some more.
+As described above, there's a compile-time optimization that cuts down time from *O(n)* to *O(1)*, which helped cut down execution time yet some more at the expense of higher memory usage per block.

+More details and benchmarks in the chapter on <REF: Steve>.

 - detailed breakdown of
   + rminit